 As the hub of any home cinema, AVRs must be able to keep up with the ever-changing demands of video, sound, streaming and gaming technology, not to mention the NeverEnding Story-like tome of HDMI 2.1 protocols that provide the basis of their interface.

 This means that users who purchased the RX-A6A when it launched in 2021 had to patiently wait for firmware updates to unlock the capability for passthrough of uncompressed 4K@120Hz and 8K@60Hz signals as well as HDR10+ across its seven inputs and three outputs.
-As of August 2022, gaming features such as ALLM (Auto Low Latency mode) and VRR (Variable Refresh Rate) will also be supported, but there’s still no date for when QMS (Quick Media Switching) and QFT (Quick Frame Transport) will be added.
+Support for gaming features ALLM (Auto Low Latency mode) and VRR (Variable Refresh Rate) has also been added retrospectively, but there’s still no date for when QMS (Quick Media Switching) and QFT (Quick Frame Transport) will be added.

 Costing £2299 / $2200 / AU$3699, the Yamaha RX-A6A supersedes 2019’s RX-A3080 and sits firmly in Denon AVC-X6700H territory.
 The Denon is a formidable What Hi-Fi?
 Award-winner that launched at £2299 / $2499 / AU$6190 and offers two more channels of amplification than the RX-A6A.
 Unlike the Yamaha, however, only one of its eight inputs and two of its three outputs are HDMI 2.1-certified (though all ports already support 2.1 gaming features such as VRR, ALLM, QMS and QFT).